Andyt-Nguyen/node-notes-app/README.md

 # node-notes-app
-Cool little project to keep remind you what you need to do throughout the day.
-To-do list
+Cool little project I wanted to do to practice using Node.
+A simple little To-do App: That includes packages such as:
-Packages:
-Node,
 MongoDb
 Express,
 Ejs,